H-555/AI_Health_Diagnose_Agent/README.md

 # AI powered Health Diagnose Agent using llama3.1
-Health Diagnose Agent generates diagnosis for patient symptoms by referring internal hospital database (RAG) and validating through hospitals official sites (RAG) with accuracy Ratings of generated diagnosis.
+Health Diagnose Agent generates diagnosis for patient symptoms by referring internal hospital database (RAG) and validating through hospitals official sites (RAG) with accuracy Ratings of generated diagnosis from 1 to 5, where 1 is low and 5 is high.
 It is safer to check with official hospital Agents for symptoms rather trusting public domains.

 # Features:
 Research the symptoms with internal database using RAG and generate diagnosis.